valdezalbertm/assignment-php/README.md

         <language2.iso>:
             <key.name>: <translation.value>
             ...
+### Submitting the task
+- This repository should be forked and the final result should be submitted as a link to that fork
+- SQL of the final database structure/data should be included
+- If you change the development environment, make sure you include instructions on how to run the final result

-## Notes
+### Notes
-- You can use any PHP framework you are comfortable with (though using Symfony will be concidered a plus)
+- You can use any PHP framework you are comfortable with (though using Symfony will be considered a plus)
+- The quality and structure of the code is important, so use the best coding practices you know
-- Unit tests will be concidered a plus
+- Unit tests will be considered a plus

 ## Included development environment
 You can find a simple Dockerized development environment included with this assignment.
 Please follow the steps below to set it up (or use your own environment, however, please make sure to include instructions on how to run it).